yureed/player-similarity/README.md

-# Top 5 Leagues Match Reports Dashboard
+# Player Similarity Tool Dashboard

-**Welcome to the Top 5 Leagues Match Reports Dashboard repository!**
+**Welcome to the Player Similarity Tool Dashboard repository!**

 ## Overview

-This repository contains the code and resources for the **Top 5 Leagues Match Reports Dashboard**, a tool designed to provide in-depth analysis of matches from Europe's top 5 leagues.
-The dashboard features detailed match data, player performances, passing accuracy, and progression metrics to enhance your football analysis experience.
+This repository contains the code and resources for the **Player Similarity Tool Dashboard**

 ## Features